swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 A *task group* defines a scope in which one can create new child tasks programmatically.
 As with all child tasks, the child tasks within the task group scope must complete when the scope exits, and will be implicitly cancelled first if the scope exits with a thrown error.

+Task groups are a low-level yet very powerful ab

 To illustrate task groups, let's start by showing how we can introduce some real concurrency to our `makeDinner` example: